zheniamotolov/gulpCleanSetup/readme.md

+# This Repo is depreciated
+This repo is no longer under development.
+Please use build "[SuperCell](https://github.com/joellongie/SuperCell)".

 # JL Gulp Starter 0.2

 jlGulp starter is my personal front-end framework using Gulp, Node, Sass, Susy, Breakpoint, SourceMaps, Browser-Sync, Autoprefixer and Uglify / Concat.
 This is a complete rewrite from version 0.1.